 It is important to specify which data column should be used when imaging with tclean.
-As a rule of thumb, after having run the standard calibration script as provided in the ASA, the following options should be used based on the output.
+The standard calibration script, as provided in the ASA, will recreate the calibrated data using either the manual or the pipeline calibration (see also Section 7.2).
+After having run the standard calibration script as provided in the ASA, the following options should be used based on the output and the calibration steps executed.

-1The description of the tclean task is available at https://casadocs.readthedocs.io/en/stable/api/tt/casatasks.imaging.tclean.html.
+&lt;sup>1The description of the tclean task is available at https://casadocs.readthedocs.io/en/stable/api/tt/casatasks.imaging.tclean.html.

-- datacolumn = 'data' should be used if the calibrated measurement set created in the calibrated directory has a name that ends in .split.cal.ms.
+- datacolumn = 'data' should be used if the calibrated measurement set created in the calibrated directory has a name that ends in \.split.cal.ms.
 Files with these names were probably created using manual calibration scripts, in which case the corrected data will be in the DATA column.
-(Subsequent calibration steps, such as self-calibration, will fill in the CORRECTED_DATA column of the measurement set.) - datacolumn = 'corrected' should be used if the calibrated directory contains only files ending in .ms and not any files ending in .ms.split.cal.
-These data would have probably been calibrated with the pipeline.
-The pipeline creates measurement sets with separate DATA and CORRECTED_DATA columns, with the calibrated data in the CORRECTED_DATA column.
+(Subsequent calibration steps, such as self-calibration, will fill in the CORRECTED\DATA column of the measurement set.) - datacolumn = 'corrected' should be used if the calibrated directory contains only files ending in \.ms and not any files ending in \.ms.split.cal.
+These data would have probably been calibrated with the ALMA Pipeline.
+The ALMA Pipeline creates measurement sets with separate DATA and CORRECTED\DATA columns, with the calibrated data in the CORRECTED\DATA column.